USING IRONQR

 Next, the package will download all the DLL files and also add the reference of the DLL file in the current project as a .NET project reference.

-The Visual Studio project is now ready to use on the code.
+The Visual Studio project is now ready to use with the code.

 3. Adding Reference